wlandau/r-multiverse.github.io/production.md

 This has the advantage that:

 1. All packages within a snapshot are guaranteed to work with each other (at any one point in time on CRAN, there will be packages that fail checks but are within grace periods and have not yet been updated or archived).
-2. Fixed package versions aids reproducibility.
+2. Using fixed package versions aids reproducibility.
-3. Does not require access to updates over the internet.
+3. Does not require constant updates to the latest package versions over the internet.

-We take quarterly snapshots on the 15th of each of February, May, August, and November.
+We take quarterly snapshots on the 15th of each month of February, May, August, and November.

 ## The Production Staging Process